 - pen turning and wood lathe techniques; and

 - vacuum bagpress and laminate furniture;

-Established by Kerry Truman, Technician from the School of Architecture, Design and the Built Environment, the sessions are delivered during term time, and vary from one-day workshops to five week projects.
+Established in 2016 by Kerry Truman, Senior Technician from the School of Architecture, Design and the Built Environment, the sessions are delivered during term time, and vary from one-day workshops to five week projects.

-“Setting up small projects like this offers a great opportunity for students to personalise their learning and develop skills alongside students from other courses across the School.” - Kerry Truman
+“Setting up small projects like this offers a great opportunity for students to personalise their learning and develop confidence and skills alongside students from other courses across the University.” - Kerry Truman

 In 2016 the Maker Club was awarded £1,500 of alumni funding, securing the purchase of an XCarve CNC machine and associated equipment.
 The new equipment and the opportunity for an interdisciplinary approach to learning, has enabled students and technical staff from across the School to collaborate and develop new skills.